thierrymoudiki/thierrymoudiki.github.io/_posts/2021-03-06-nnetsauce-mts.md

 I was selected and invited to present this family of univariate/multivariate time series models at [R/Finance 2020](https://www.rinfinance.com/) (in Chicago, IL).
 However, the COVID-19 pandemics decided differently.
 It's still a work in progress; comments, remarks, pull requests are welcome as usual (in [nnetsauce](https://techtonique.github.io/nnetsauce/index.html)).
 But the general philosophy of model construction in this framework is already set and will be explained in this post.
 An R example, with less details about the implementation (so, R users read on) can also be found in this post: [Bayesian forecasting for uni/multivariate time series](https://thierrymoudiki.github.io/blog/2020/12/04/r/quasirandomizednn/bayesian-forecasting).

-How does this family of time series model work?
+How does this family of time series models work?

 ![image-title-here]({{base}}/images/2021-03-06/2021-03-06-image1.png){:class="img-responsive"}

 By doing what's shown on the graph before, I make some relatively strong hypotheses:

 - I assume that there's a bidirectional relationship between the series, as in Vector Autoregressive ([VAR](https://en.wikipedia.org/wiki/Vector_autoregression)) models, i.e each series is influencing -- and is influenced by -- the others.
-- I assume that all the successive time series sub-models share the same architecture, the same ML model ,hence the same hyperparameters, for learning from the lags.
+- I assume that all the successive time series sub-models share the same architecture, the same ML model, hence the same hyperparameters, for learning from the lags.

 At testing time, for ML prediction, [recursive forecasts](https://www.r-bloggers.com/2018/01/direct-forecast-x-recursive-forecast/) are implemented so far.
 One improvement could be to obtain direct forecasts too, in the future.